Tucson Saguaros: 2019: Full season at Cherry Field

 The Saguaros moved back to the Pacific Division in 2019.
 On December 8, 2018, Bill Rogan, from Denver was named the new manager.
 He worked for the Colorado Rockies Specialty Ticket Sales.
 2018 Pecos League All-Star outfielder Lawrence Chavez was the only returning player from the previous year.

 2020: Delayed season in Houston and Second Pecos League championship

 Due to the COVID-19 pandemic, the season was delayed to start on July 1, 2020, with all games to be played at Coastal Park in Houston, Texas.
 The Saguaros moved to the Central Division.
 On August 25, 2020, the Saguaros became the 2020 Pecos League champions by defeating the Salina Stockade 2 games to 0.

 2021: Amphitheater High School and Third Pecos League championship

 The Saguaros moved to the Mountain South Division in 2021 and played home games at Amphitheater High School, winning their third Pecos League championship.

 2022: Return to Kino Stadium

 After playing home games at smaller stadiums for the previous few years, the Saguaros returned to Kino Veterans Memorial Stadium.
 They returned to the Pacific Division this year.

+2023: Fifth Pecos League Championship Series

+The Saguaros moved back to the Mountain Division this year, and played in their fifth championship series.

+2024-Present: Rebound and a Fourth Championship

+After losing in 2023, The Saguaros would go on to finish 27-18, their lowest amount of wins since the 2020 season.
+In the Postseason due to Kino Veterans Memorial Stadium being booked for other events, the Saguaros would be forced to play on the road for the first round of the playoffs where they beat the Roswell Invaders two games to zero.
+In the next round they traveled to Alpine where the Saguaros would find themselves one strike away from advancing in game 3, however Alpine would survive and win, ending Tucson's season.

+2025 would be different as the Saguaros would only lose 9 games all year on their way to a Mountain South Title, and the second best winning percentage in the Pecos League that season.
+In the Playoffs they would swept the Pecos Bills to claim the Mountain South Postseason title, and also sweep the Garden City Wind on the road to win the Mountain Division Title and advance to their sixth Pecos League Championship Series.
+In a rematch of the 2023 Championship series, the Saguaros would lose the first game, but would rebound in the next two games to clinch the franchise's fourth Pecos League title.